gpaux/Mediana/CaseStudy05.md

          outcome.par = parameters(outcome1.doseh, outcome2.doseh, outcome3.doseh))
 {% endhighlight %}

-## Analysis Model
+## Define an Analysis Model

-To set up the analysis model in this clinical trial example, note that the treat- ment comparisons for Endpoints 1 and 2 will be carried out based on two different statistical tests:
+To set up the analysis model in this clinical trial example, note that the treatment comparisons for Endpoints 1 and 2 will be carried out based on two different statistical tests:

 - Endpoint 1: Two-sample test for comparing proportions (`method = "PropTest"`).

 - Endpoint 2: Two-sample t-test (`method = "TTest"`).

 It was pointed out earlier in this page that the two endpoints will be tested hierarchically within each dose.
-The Figure below provides a visual summary of the testing strategy used in this clinical trial.
+The figure below provides a visual summary of the testing strategy used in this clinical trial.
 The circles in this figure denote the four null hypotheses of interest:

 H1: Null hypothesis of no difference between Dose L and placebo with respect to Endpoint 1.